Jimmyyyy/Journal/README.md

 5/18/17

 Today Joseph and I were able to make a method that calculates the remaining time we have before the cure is 100 percent completed.

+5/22/17

+Worked on the cure class and improved isDetected method.